 Explore the lavishly decorated tombs of famous pharaohs this morning as we visit the Valley of the Kings.
 Many important pharaohs were buried here including Ramses II and of course, Tutankhamun.
 Continue to the mortuary temple of Hatshepsut - the second female pharaoh.
 The final stop of the morning is at the Colossi of Memnon.
 These two giant statues of King Amenhotep III are all that remains of what was once the largest temple in the world.

-Our busy day of sightseeing continues this afternoon as we discover the spectacular Karnak Temple.
+After time to relax by the hotel pool our busy day of sightseeing continues this afternoon as we discover the spectacular Karnak Temple.
 This vast complex took over 1,500 years to complete and more than 30 pharaohs contributed to it.
-See the Avenue of Sphinxes and marvel at the giant pillars of Hypostyle Hall before we return to the hotel.

 Overnight: Luxor | Breakfast

 Luxor - Hurghada.
 Today we’ll drive to the popular Red Sea resort of Hurghada for two nights on the coast.
 Spend time relaxing on the beach or try out water sports such as kite-surfing.
 Alternatively, join our optional snorkelling trip at a nearby coral reef and swim amongst colourful fish in the crystal water.
 You may even see a turtle, or friendly dolphin or two.
 This excursion can be booked locally.
 In the evenings take some time to explore Hurghada’s restaurants and vibrant nightlife.

 Hurghada - Cairo - Amman - Petra.
 Today we say goodbye to Egypt and fly to Amman via Cairo.
 On arrival we’ll drive to Petra for an evening at leisure, or you may wish to book our 'Petra By Night' add-on.
 Take a stroll through the famous Siq to the Treasury, lit by over 1,000 candles.